MicrosoftDocs/cpp-docs.tr-tr/docs/parallel/openmp/reference/openmp-directives.md

 ### <a name="remarks"></a>Açıklamalar

-`single` Yönergesi aşağıdaki yan tümceleri destekler:
+`single` yönergesi aşağıdaki yan tümceleri destekler:

 - [private](openmp-clauses.md#private-openmp)
 - [firstprivate](openmp-clauses.md#firstprivate)